 Data, data, everywhere in the cloud

 Despite all of the benefits the cloud offers, though, there's a significant potential drawback: the proliferation of platforms, applications, tools and locations in which corporate data resides.
-While cloud systems provide increased convenience, lower costs and faster time to value for users, they also establish a new pattern of data distribution that not only spans different systems, but also crosses organizational and administrative boundaries.
+While cloud systems provide increased convenience, lower costs and faster time to value for users, they also establish a pattern of data distribution that not only spans different systems, but also crosses organizational and administrative boundaries.
 Big data platforms, increasingly deployed in the cloud themselves, add a further twist -- and bigger challenges, given the amount of data they typically contain.

 This data diffusion leads to a number of questions about managing and using data in the cloud.
 For starters, what kind of control do you have over the data models and metadata for the various data sets that are being managed in cloud-based systems?
 Going further, how can all of that data be accessed?
 And what are the synchronization requirements for enabling information in different data sets to be used in a coordinated way, no matter where it's located?